beifa/Bengali.AI/README.md

 This is my first attempt at computer vision, and it was fascinating.
 Before the start of this competition, I didn’t even know what pytorch is, I had a little experience of Tensorflow and Keras and it was a fascinating journey.

-My best attempt came a few days before the end of the competition Private Score 0.9219, Public Score 0.9678 my place~600 33% Top 10% score .09630 205 place
+My best attempt came a few days before the end of the competition:
+- Private Score 0.9219, Public Score 0.9678, my place~600 33%
+- Top 10% score .09630 205 place
-First place 0.9762
+- First place 0.9762

 I've tried a lot of things: